 A cursory look at the above metrics can tell you how difficult the process of gathering these data must be.
 In many cases, it could be fraught with opacity.
-Anyways, Prof Smil wants you not only to interpret data correctly but to identify a lack of commonsense, too.
+Anyways, Prof Smil wants you not only to interpret data correctly but to identify wherever common sense is missing, too.

 - The Happiness Index scores are accurate to the 3rd decimal digit for every country.
 As per 2021 report, Finand with 7.842 score pips Denmark with 7.620 for the top spot.
 Prof Smil’s point: Why not just round those scores off?
 Why even do individual ranking in the first place?
 Just tell us which 10 or 20 countries make the top group and so forth.

 - A cursory look through 2021 report brings up strange deviations.
-Uruguay is ahead of Singapore in ratings and Mexico is ahead of Estonia, the little Baltic nation with high quality of life, low crime rate and the highest number of per capita startups in Europe.
+Uruguay is ahead of Singapore in ratings and the narco capital Mexico is ahead of Estonia, the little Baltic nation with high quality of life, low crime rate and the highest number of per capita startups in Europe.
 Smil wants you to inquire into such seeming discrepancies.

-His stance, for example, on nuclear reactors – he calls them a glorious failure – with utmost persuasion.
+For example, he presents his stance on nuclear reactors – which he calls a glorious failure – with utmost persuasion.
 Incidentally, it runs counter to what his admirer Bill Gates promoted in his documentary and his book.

 Vaclav Smil is a polymath, a genius who likes to calculate the volumes of objects he encounters for entertainment.
 If an ordinary mortal tries that, they will end up with brain fatigue sooner than they realize it.
 But that’s how Smil stands in a different league altogether.
 His brain vibrates at a much higher frequency than others.